bitovi/academy/src/angular/11-declarative-state/declarative-state.md

 - Update the restaurant component so states, cities & restaurants are RxJS streams
 - Add additional streams to avoid the use of imperative logic

-**Note:** You should complete [Bitovi Academy's RxJS training](../learn-rxjs.html) before attempting the following exercise.
-Although even if you haven't, read on if you're interested why you might want to use declarative state.
+**Note:** You should complete [Bitovi Academy’s RxJS training](../learn-rxjs.html) before attempting the following exercise.
+Although even if you haven’t, read on if you’re interested why you might want to use declarative state.

 ## Imperative vs Declarative state